 Other Notable Speakers include:

 Jim Manico, Dan Cornell, Adam Brand, Kenneth G..
-Hartman, Sean Metcalf, Jack Mannino, David Caissy, Jimmy Sanders, Justin Collins, Alan Shimel, Chad Loder, William Bengston, and Tom August
+Hartman, Sean Metcalf, Jack Mannino, David Caissy, Jimmy Sanders, Justin Collins, Alan Shimel, Chad Loder, and William Bengston

 ISSA-LA, the founding Chapter of the Information Systems Security Association in 1982, is the premier catalyst and information source in Southern California for improving the practice of information security.
 The Chapter provides various training classes for information Security and IT professionals throughout the year and at the Summit.
 ISSA-LA has a CISO Forum that meets quarterly at various companies throughout Southern California.
 The chapter meets monthly and regularly collaborates with other IT and InfoSec organizations, having joint meetings with ISACA, OWASP, the Cloud Security Alliance, HTCIA, and the Association of IT Professionals.